brunopk/mis-gastos-web/README.md

 # Mis gastos web

+TODO: improve documentation explaining how to set nginx in Home Assistant

 Part of the Mis gastos project, intended to be served as static content from Home Assistant OS.